Ear mites in cats: FAQ

 Are ear mites contagious to other pets?

 Yes, ear mites are contagious to other cats and dogs in the household.
 Even if other pets aren’t showing symptoms of ear mites, it’s essential that they are also treated at the same time.
-Cats are the most prone to catching ear mites due to their lifestyle habits.
+Cats are the most prone to catching ear mites owing to their lifestyle habits.

 Can humans catch ear mites from pets?